 Where retaliation by the Head of the Human Resources Department, the Legal and Compliance Department or other member of the Management Executive Committee is alleged, an assessment of the allegation will be prepared by the OIG, with the participation of an external party to the Global Fund, and presented to the Executive Director for further action or investigation.
-Where retaliation by the Executive Director or the Inspector-General is alleged, an assessment of the allegation will be prepared by an external party chosen by the Chair and the Vice-Chair of the Audit and Ethics Committee and the assessment will be presented to the Chair and Vice-Chair of the Audit and Ethics Committee and the Board, for further action or investigation.
+Where retaliation by the Executive Director or the Inspector-General is alleged, an assessment of the allegation will be prepared by an external party chosen by the Chair and the Vice-Chair of the Audit and Ethics Committee and the Board, for further action or investigation.